thesauravshukla/dyota/README.md

   - Shows the item's attributes in a formatted manner.
   - Includes a delete button that triggers a confirmation dialog before deleting the item.

+## DeleteConfirmationDialog

+### Overview

+The `DeleteConfirmationDialog` is a utility function that displays a confirmation dialog to the user when they attempt to delete an item from their shopping bag in a Flutter application.
+It provides a clear interface for confirming or canceling the delete action.

+### Features

+- **Confirmation Dialog**: Prompts the user to confirm the deletion of an item.
+- **Logging**: Utilizes the logging package to track the dialog's state and actions.
+- **Firestore Integration**: Deletes the specified item from the Firestore database upon confirmation.

+### Function

+#### `showDeleteConfirmationDialog`

+- **Parameters**:
+  - `context`: The `BuildContext` in which the dialog will be displayed.
+  - `email`: A string representing the user's email, used to locate the user's cart items in Firestore.
+  - `unparsedDocumentId`: A string representing the document ID of the item to be deleted.
+  - `onDelete`: A callback function that is invoked after the item has been successfully deleted.

+### Implementation

+- **Logging**: Logs the action of showing the delete confirmation dialog along with the document ID.
+- **showDialog**: Displays an `AlertDialog` with the following components:
+  - **Title**: "Remove Item"
+  - **Content**: A message asking the user to confirm the deletion.
+  - **Actions**:
+    - **Cancel Button**: Closes the dialog without performing any action.
+Logs the cancellation.
+    - **Yes Button**:
+      - Logs the confirmation of the delete action.
+      - Closes the dialog.
+      - Deletes the item from Firestore using the provided email and document ID.
+      - Logs the successful deletion.
+      - Displays a `SnackBar` notification to inform the user that the item has been removed.
+      - Calls the `onDelete` callback to perform any additional actions after deletion.

 ## ImageLoader

 ### Overview